-University: University of York
+University: Brunel University London

 Chancery work is split into two areas: traditional and commercial.
 Traditional chancery includes trusts, probate, real property and tax, while commercial chancery covers a wide range of finance and business disputes.
 Chancery work often has an international dimension, relating to asset tracing, cross-border insolvency and offshore trusts.
 Chancery barristers present cases before tribunals all the way up to Supreme Court level and draft a wide range of documentation.

 James Kemp is an experienced barrister of 20-years’ call and a member of Trinity Chambers, one of the North of England’s leading sets.
 His practice is a mix of chancery – “an almost Dickensian term referring to traditional legal issues such as probate and property ownership” – and regulatory law.

 Chancery work is divided into two broad types – the traditional matters that James predominately practices in, and commercial cases, which can range from boardroom disputes to partnership disagreements.
 “There is an important human element in traditional chancery cases, although the work itself involves very complex law and the application of legal principles,” he explains.
 “Clients may be home owners, tenants and landlords, or private individuals wishing to, for example, contest a will.
 Often finding a solution for a client involves peeling back the layers of their life, so in the course of the job I see into the very personal sides of people, albeit briefly.”